 She was a pagan pure and simple.
-"The woman was a Greek, a Syro-phœnician by nation; and she besought him that he would cast forth the devil out of her daughter" (Mark 7:26).
+"The woman was a Greek, a Syrophenician by nation; and she besought him that he would cast forth the devil out of her daughter" (Mark 7:26).
 She was a Greek, a Syro-phœnician, and a Canaanite.
-As such, she was a Baal worshipper, which is the religion self disguised as the religion of the true God.
+As such, she was a Baal worshipper which is the religion of self disguised as the religion of the true God.
 Satan had convinced the pagans that all things living and dead were gods.
 This is how he gained entrance into this woman's home and possessed her daughter.
-Imagine the epileptic-type fits she must have been subjected to on-going.
-Throwing herself onto the floor.
-Cutting her wrists.
-Spitting at her mother.
-Hissing and cooing!
-What a horror for a mother to behold.